 2. DISCLOSURE Each officer shall disclose each institutional affiliation that he or she has that might possibly involve a conflict of interest.

-3. GIFTS The NGO shall establish a policy regarding gifts to staff members, such as requiring that staff refuse all significant gifts connected with their position, or turn them over to the
+3. GIFTS The NGO shall establish a policy regarding gifts to staff members, such as requiring that staff refuse all significant gifts connected with their position, or turn them over to the organization.

 4. USING POSITION FOR PERSONAL BENEFIT Staff members shall refrain from using their official position, either regular or volunteer, to secure special privilege, gain or benefit for themselves.